 How A Sewer Camera Inspection Works

 Using a sewer camera in Edmonton is a simple yet genius method for finding out what’s going on in your sewer lines.
-All drains in your home, whether from your kitchen sink, toilet or shower, drain wastewater into your lateral sewer line beneath your property.
+All drains in your home, whether from your kitchen sink, toilet, or shower, drain wastewater into your lateral sewer line beneath your property.
 Your lateral line connects to the city’s sanitary sewer and thus drains into the municipal sewer.
 Though you cannot see your lateral line, there are points of entry through which you may access it—namely, sewer cleanouts.

 All homes in Edmonton have at least one sewer cleanout.
 These capped pipes may be located outdoors near the side of your property, but more commonly will be found in your basement utility room or garage.
 During video camera inspections, your trusted plumber will either use a sewer cleanout to take a look at your lateral lines or your drains to take a look at your drain pipes.

 A sewer camera is essentially a high-resolution video camera that is connected to a flexible cable.
 These devices are very similar to augers, or drain snakes, which is perhaps why they are sometimes referred to as snake cameras.’
-The flexible metal cable can be connected to a monitor, which displays live video and sound as the camera moves through your lines.
+The flexible metal cable can be connected to a monitor, which displays live video and sounds as the camera moves through your lines.
 Though the video is live, it may also be recorded.
 As your plumber feeds the camera through your lines, they’ll keep their eyes out for anything that looks out of the ordinary.

 Sewer cameras in Edmonton also have radio transmitters.
 If a problem area has been identified on the monitor, your plumber will leave the camera in your pipe at that spot and use another device to pinpoint its exact location above ground.
 If you need trenchless sewer line repair, this will help your plumbing team know where to dig.